hashicorp/terraform-website/content/source/docs/cloud/api/teams.html.md

 The Teams API is used to create, edit, and destroy teams as well as manage a team's organization-level permissions.
 The [Team Membership API](./team-members.html) is used to add or remove users from a team.
 Use the [Team Access API](./team-access.html) to associate a team with privileges on an individual workspace.

 Any member of an organization can view visible teams and any secret teams they are a member of.
 Only organization owners can modify teams or view the full set of secret teams.
-The organization token and the owners team token can act as an owner on these endpoints. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+The organization token and the owners team token can act as an owner on these endpoints. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 ## Organization Membership